ggirelli/configs/first_setup/ubuntu.21.10.md

                  net-tools stress lm-sensors cifs-utils alien lyx zsh gimp
 ```

 3. Open the `teaks` application and, under "Appearance", select the "Numix" theme and "Numix-circle" icons.
-The turn manually on the theme's dark mode by changing to `1` the relative value in:
+   Then turn manually on the theme's dark mode by changing to `1` the relative value in:

 ```
 nano ~/.config/gtk-3.0/settings.ini